+Net cash used in financing activities for the year ended December 31, 2023 primarily consisted of an immaterial amount paid by the Company for the redemption of 10,000 shares of the warrants issued in connection with a public offering in 2019.
 Net cash used in financing activities for the year ended December 31, 2022 consisted of payments of offering costs of \$0.2 million.